reflexer-labs/geb/README.md

 ## Redemption Rate

 The redemption rate is a variable inside Oracle Relayer (previously Spot/ter) that acts similarly to an interest rate which is applied to the redemption price (previously par).
-As describe in our first [whitepaper](https://github.com/reflexer-labs/whitepapers/blob/master/rai.pdf), the redemption rate is the main driving force that changes the incentives of CDP participants.
+As described in our first [whitepaper](https://github.com/reflexer-labs/whitepapers/blob/master/rai.pdf), the redemption rate is the main driving force that changes the incentives of CDP participants.

 ## Stability Fee Treasury